 - A lower hedonistic response to food: different people get different amounts of pleasure from the food they eat.
 Most of us hardgainers have a lower hedonistic response to food, i.e., we aren’t as likely to seek out food as a source of pleasure.
 And so in tough times, we tend to find ourselves losing weight.
 For example, if you get in a fight with your gal, she might storm off and raid the fridge, whereas you forget that the fridge even exists.

 - Periods of high stress always cause a loss of appetite: when our stress levels are exceptionally high, it makes sense to prioritize short-term needs over longer-term ones.
 As the Stanford researcher Robert Sapolsky explains in Why Zebras Don’t Get Ulcers, if we’re being chased by lions, it’s not a good time to eat or digest food.
 Not only does our appetite shut down, but so does our digestive system.
 In some cases, we even get diarrhea.
-This is why being stressed can make it much harder to bulk up.
+And digestion problems can make it much harder to bulk up.

 Fortunately, there are a few things that we can do to reduce stress.
 Some people turn to prayer or meditation, others turn to stress-reduction supplements like ashwagandha or rhodiola rosea.
 All of that can work, and if you’re having trouble with stress, it might be worth experimenting with.
 However, there are three other methods that are quite effective for reducing stress while building muscle: